-AI auto switching service
+AI auto-switching service

 Energy consumers will be able to subscribe to a service that will employ artificial intelligence to recommend the most suitable energy plan and provider.
-The AI will take into account the consumer’s parameters and preferences, such as highest percentage of clean energy, lowest price, best customer service, contract length, and usage patterns, etc. The AI engine will take inputs from available P2P contracts (via Synergy) and retail electricity plans to provide an optimal recommendation for the user.
+The AI will take into account the consumer’s parameters and preferences, such as the highest percentage of clean energy, lowest price, best customer service, contract length, and usage patterns, etc. The AI engine will take inputs from available P2P contracts (via Synergy) and retail electricity plans to provide an optimal recommendation for the user.

 The Powerpod will mainly be used by prosumers.
 It will record and log onto the blockchain the amount of energy produced and added to the main electricity grid.
-It is necessary to avoid over consumption of electricity (Happens when consumption is greater than production).
+It is necessary to avoid overconsumption of electricity (Happens when consumption is greater than production).

 ELEC token use (ERC-20)

 Energy producers participating in the marketplace are required to own ELEC tokens in order to offer electricity plans to consumers, as followed: